 Current applications: Kava relives anxiety without effecting alertness (Kuhn and Winston, 2000).
 It is also used to treat tension headaches, muscle spasms, restless leg syndrome, back pain, and joint pain.
 It may be useful in cases of insomnia and menopausal anxiety.
 It may also be useful in pain control; urinary tract pain, muscle pain, and fibromyalgia.
 For fibromyalgia, it is applied alongside ashwagandha and black cohosh.
 It is sometimes applied to treat irritable bladder syndrome.
 Thomas Bartram recommends it in cases of gentio-urinary infections, urethritis, incontinence in old persons with bladder weakness, vaginitis, and chronic insomnia (Bartram, 2013).
 He also mentions it may be applied with black cohosh for rheumatism following STDs.

 Science: There is substantial and convincing evidence that kava is effective against anxiety in humans (Kinzler et al., 1991; Boerner et al., 2003).
 There is additional evidence that it is effective against chronic insomnia.
 These studies confirm some of the traditional use of kava by herbal practitioners.
 There is evidence that kava can cause toxicity to the liver particularly with alcohol and other drugs, however, the side effect profile of kava remains better than pharmaceutical drugs for anxiety as discussed in a 2004 review article (Clouatre, 2004).

-Safety: Chronic heavy use of kava can lead to kawism where the skin becomes dry, flaky, and discoloured, although this effect reverses when discontinued (Kuhn and Winston, 2000).
+Safety: Moderate.
+Chronic heavy use of kava can lead to kawism where the skin becomes dry, flaky, and discoloured, although this effect reverses when discontinued (Kuhn and Winston, 2000).
 Some reports suggest that hepatotoxity or liver toxicity may be associated with poor manufacturing standards, with some companies using cheap stem peeling rather than the root.

 Dosage: Dried root; between 1.5g and 3g per day.
 Capsules; up to six 400mg capsules per day.
 Tincture; between 10-60 drops 2-3 times daily.